tymyrddin/blue/source/docs/dev/devsecops/azure/pipeline.md

 # Foundation for a secure Azure deployment pipeline

-This pipeline provides a foundation for a security-focused deployment process for Dockerized applications on Azure in Europe, incorporating the latest security best practices at each layer of the stack.
+This pipeline provides a foundation for a security-focused deployment process for Dockerised applications on Azure in Europe, incorporating the latest security best practices at each layer of the stack.

 ## Architecture Overview